vrhovnik/scripts/README.md

-# scripts
+# Scripts I use daily

-Scripts I use daily, authored, or borrowed.
+Scripts I use daily, authored, or borrowed fro respective authors either by their permission or either by them giving public permission to use them freely.